 It is not only great but also slim and comes with 8 ports.
 There are three USB-A ports, a quick charging port, a memory card reading slot, an AUX port, and ports for HDMI and Ethernet.

 Besides, if you want to charge your laptop, you can do so with the massive 100W power supply that the docking station provides.
 Moreover, both the HDMI and DisplayPort support a native 4K resolution.

 However, the hub’s shape isn’t the most conducive for portability.
 If you want a highly portable docking station, steer clear of this one.

 - Equipped with all fundamental ports

 While docking stations are a convenient way to organize all your tech and peripherals, I’m not sure how useful they might be in the future.
 Multiple manufacturers are now trying to reduce their carbon footprint and hence, decreasing the use of wires.
 Instead, they’re going for more connectivity options in a single build.

-Regardless, I hope you’ve liked this list of the best docking stations for MacBook in 2022!
+Regardless, I hope you’ve liked this list of the best docking stations for MacBook!
 How has your experience been with docking stations?
 Do you prefer this or the more traditional methods of the organization?
 Post your thoughts in the comments below!

 - Best stands for MacBook Pro and Air